When do babies start teething? Check time periods, the teething chart and mouth images for how babies teeth erupt below

-A few babies have teeth already at birth, so called newborn teething which is rather unusual.
+A few babies have teeth already at birth, so called newborn teething but it's rather unusual.

 Some babies start teething when they are four months old.

-Most babies get their first tooth some time between six to eighth months of age.
+Most babies get their first tooth some time between six and eighth months of age.

 Many babies start teething about 8 months of age but plenty of babies begin teething the last two month before their first birthday.

 When do my baby start teething is a question most parents have but something they don't usually need to worry about.